induktio/thinker/Details.md

 * For AI factions, each unit of `cost_factor` applies a 8% bonus/penalty, e.g. `cost_factor=10` equals 100% of human cost while `cost_factor=7` equals 76% of human cost.
 * Multiply by the square root of the map size divided by the square root of a standard map size (56).
-* Multiply by faction specific TECHCOST modifier.
+* Multiply by faction specific TECHCOST modifier (lower values means faster progress).
-* Multiply by Technology discovery rate set in alphax.txt.
+* Divide by Technology discovery rate set in alphax.txt (lower values means slower progress).
 * If tech stagnation is enabled, multiply by 1.5.
 * If 2 or more factions with commlink to the current faction has the tech, multiply by 0.75.
 * If only 1 commlink faction has it, multiply by 0.85.